PNDeb/pinenote-tweaks/pn_handbook/getting_started_raw/docs/index.md

 	Please take note of the "screen refresh" button right next to the system clock (the circling arrow).
 Pressing this button will trigger a screen refresh with the G16 waveform.

+#### Performance and Quality modes

+Apart from the selected waveform, another factor controls the speed of screen
+refreshes: How fast a given waveform is applied to the panel.
+A waveform basically consists of a sequence of excitation states (i.e., excitation voltages, plus, neutral, minus) that need to be applied to each pixel of the panel in order to achieve a certain grayscale color of that pixel.

+The speed of waveform application is controlled by one of the system clocks.
+The current configuration allows us to switch between two clock speeds for this specific clock, resulting in slower or faster application of the waveform.
+The downside of the fast waveform is that, under non-specified conditions, visual artifacts were observed.

+In order to alleviate these visual issues, switching between those frequencies was implemented, denoted as Quality mode and as Performance mode.
+Additionally, the quality mode reconfigures GNOME to send screen updates at a slower rate, further reducing the stress on the system, and therefore the possibility for visual glitches.

+You can switch between both modes by tapping the P (or Q) character in the top panel of GNOME.

+!!! info

+	It is advised to cycle to Q mode and back to P mode before drawing, as the Gnome extension is not (yet) optimized with regard to making sure a given performance state is really in effect!

+Please refer to the user-guide section for further, detailed, information on the ebc panel and driver.

 ### Touch Gestures in Debian